hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

+# Aligning plots using cowplots

-In this lesson we will introduce the cowplot package, which is very useful for aligning and arranging images into publication-quality figures.
+In this lesson, we will introduce cowplot, a powerful package for aligning and arranging images into publication-quality figures.
 It's a versatile package with a lot of functionality to ease in the assembly of figures.
-Our goal in this lesson is to create the boxplot figures (4D & 4E) as they appear in the publication.
+Our goal in this lesson is to create the boxplot figures (4D & 4E) as they appear in the [publication](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/attachment/728f6fe8-d0ac-4893-ac8d-535469a2a1d1/gr4.jpg).

 <p align="center">
 <img src="../img/fig4D_E.jpeg">
 </p>

-We have already the Pax6 boxplot to match the publication, while providing some enhancements for the color palettes.
+We have already plotted the Pax6 boxplot to match the publication, while providing some enhancements for the color palettes.
 However, if we want to create the figures above, we need to create the other three boxplots for Tbr2, Tubb3, and Pdrm16.
-Let's create these plots using code similar to the Pax6 boxplot, but changing the aesthetics to correspond to the appropriate gene data and the title to reflect the correct genes.
+Let's create these plots using similar code as to the Pax6 boxplot, but modifying the aesthetics to match the corresponding gene data and title.
 Also, to incorporate all boxplot images into a figure, we need to save them to variables/objects in our environment.

 ```r
 # Re-factor the levels to correspond to the same order as the Pax6 plot